Oistein-J-S/Scales-sx-SwitchChallenge/README.md

             |
         D, B, A, C

-multilevel multivarriable questions.
-(1st layer only obfuscates the awnswer)
+Multilevel multivarriable questions.
+(1st layer only obfuscates the awnswer).
         A, B, C, D
             |
 2 3 1 4 | 4 2 1 3 | 2 4 3 1